aws-samples/amazon-bedrock-samples/multi-modal/README.md

 # Multi Modal

-Examples for workign with Multi model data using Amazon Bedrock
+Examples for working with Multi model data using Amazon Bedrock

 ## Contents